wamp-proto/wamp-proto/rfc/text/advanced/rpc_call_canceling.md

  * `INTERRUPT`
  * `ERROR`

 A call may be canceled at the *Callee* or at the *Dealer* side.
-Cancelation behaves differently depending on the mode:
+Cancellation behaves differently depending on the mode:

 * **skip**: The pending call is canceled and `ERROR` is sent immediately back to the caller.
 No `INTERRUPT` is sent to the callee and the result is discarded when received.
 * **kill**: `INTERRUPT` is sent to the callee, but `ERROR` is not returned to the caller until after the callee has responded to the canceled call.
 In this case the caller may receive `RESULT` or `ERROR` depending whether the callee finishes processing the invocation or the interrupt first.